SnowyMouse/invader/CONTRIBUTING.md

 - Error messages (including usage) should use standard error (stderr)

 #### Naming conventions
-Note: These naming conventions do not need to be followed when interfacing with external libraries
+These apply to the definitions of variables, functions, types, structs, class, enums, etc.

-- Use snake_case for variables and function definitions
+- Use snake_case for variable and function definitions
 - Constants and enum definitions must be all uppercase
 - Use PascalCase for struct, class, enum, and other type definitions
 - Besides counters, variables, function names, and type names should be self-explanatory